TomPace101/nanopore_diffusion/README.md

 # Description

-Source code and problem description document for FEM solution of diffusion through a nanoporous membrane.
+Source code and problem description document for FEM solution of diffusion problems at the nanoscale.

 # Required Software